mazzn/SRWE/README.md

 [Releases](https://github.com/dtgDTGdtg/SRWE/releases) tab on GitHub in the `SRWE-Example-Profiles.zip` file.
 They're just examples: if you want to have different resolutions, just load one of them, alter the resolution and save it under a different name.

+## Command Line Arguments
+In order to quickly apply SRWE profiles to applications, you can create a shortcut to SRWE and add command line arguments to it.

+- `/process process-name` will attach to the given process on startup; this overrides the setting to attach to the last known process.
+Process name must _not_ contain the .exe extension.
+- `/profile path-to-profile` will automatically load the given SRWE profile.
+This also works when `/process` is not supplied but auto-attach is enabled (but does not necessarily make sense).
+- `/autoexit` will exit the application immediately after attaching and applying the profile.
+Only useful in combination with the previous commands, otherwise SRWE will simply quit without doing anything.

+### Examples
+Attach SRWE to Skyrim.exe:
+`C:\SRWE\SRWE.exe /process "Skyrim"`

+Attach and apply a profile to Skyrim.exe, then quit SRWE immediately:
+`C:\SRWE\SRWE.exe /process "Skyrim" /profile "C:\My SRWE Profiles\My-Skryim-Profile.xml" /autoexit`

+Note that the .exe extension of the process name (as seen in the "Select running application" dialog or task manager) has been omitted.